Home Page > Aromatherapy Articles & Guides > Aromatherapy Baths

 Aromatherapy Bath Salts

 Bath salts are typically comprised of sea salt or rock crystal salt.
-These naturally occuring salts contain an array of minerals in addition to sodium.
+These naturally occurring salts contain an array of minerals in addition to sodium.
 When used in the bath, salts can help rid the body of toxins, improve circulation, ease muscular aches and are also said to help those suffering from eczema or psoriasis.

 Most salts are available in several grain sizes.
 Combining different salt types and grain sizes can lead to a multitude of beautiful and healthful combinations.